Jewels creating batik fabric in Accra

 Bush Canteen

 Honestly, it’s hard to have a bad meal in Ghana.
 But when in doubt, always ask the locals.
-That’s what we did and we were directed to Bush Canteen, where I enjoyed a delicious meal of fufu, goat, and plantains for $4!
+That’s what we did, and we were directed to Bush Canteen, where I enjoyed a delicious meal of fufu, goat, and plantains for $4!

 One thing that made my trip to Ghana so special was experiencing it with people who visited the African continent for the first time.
-Ghana is the perfect introduction to Africa because of its historical richness, dynamic culture, and amazing food.
+Ghana is the perfect introduction to Africa because of its historical richness, dynamic culture, and fantastic food.

 Watch my vlog of my Ghana experience below: